 Home » Blog » What to Do If Your Account Has Been Hacked (UK)

-Account hacked
+Account hacked help

-• Turn on two-factor authentication if available.
+• Turn on two-step verification where available.

 Email account

-Social media or shopping account
+Social media account

 Step-by-step guidance